vitr-archive/Plupload2-image-w-h-filter/README.md

 Plupload2-image-w-h-filter
 ==========================

-Example of width or height filter for Plupload 2
+Example of width and height filter for Plupload 2